singularo/shepherd-wordpress-scaffold/README.md

-# shepherd-drupal-scaffold
+# shepherd-wordpress-scaffold

 Composer plugin for automatically downloading Shepherd tools files (like `RoboFileBase.php`, …).

-This is referenced by projects created using `shepherd-drupal-project`.
+This is referenced by projects created using `shepherd-wordpress-project`.